sowasser/sowasser.com/_posts/2018-01-29-slow-science.md

 tags: academics PhDlife
 ---

 Starting a new year is always slow.
 For me, after the rush of the holidays, January feels particularly dull.
 The cold and the dark start to bother me in a way they didn't before the new year.
-These days, the my looming PhD clock also does nothing to mollify my existential wintertide dread.
+These days, my looming PhD clock also does nothing to mollify my existential wintertide dread.
 Ok, maybe that's a little dramatic, but, as I feel like I've been saying all year, it's a tough time of year.

 In these winter doldrums, there's nothing better than diving headfirst into a mind-numbingly repetitive task. . .
 Right?